- Purchase the complete Expat Arrivals India Guide (PDF)

-As a general rule, it’s best to divide shipments; send the essentials ahead of time via air freight, and the goods that are not immediate necessities via sea freight.
+Sea freight will, in most cases, prove to be more cost effective, especially if moving a large volume of goods.
+Airfreight is delivered much quicker but costs more.
+As a general rule, it’s best to divide shipments; send the essentials ahead of time via airfreight, and goods that are not immediate necessities via sea freight.

 Hiring an international removal company

 The process of cross-continental relocation is best handled by international removal companies familiar with Indian transport and customs rules.
 These companies will survey everything that needs to be shipped and issue a quote based on the size of the shipment.
 It's worthwhile to get several quotes for comparison before deciding which company to go with.

 On the day of the move, the company will pack everything, take inventory, do basic disassembling of furniture and deal with all customs formalities.
 Expect quotes to include delivery and unpacking services, as well as the removal of debris, and basic reassembling of furniture at the destination.

 Expats should take out shipping insurance with a company not involved in the removal in order to ensure adequate protection and coverage of their goods.

 Expats planning on becoming formal residents of India may be able to import their used personal and household goods duty free.
 There are some exceptions to this rule, though, so expats should consult the Indian government’s baggage rules before finalising their shipment.

 Most expat relocation packages offer an allowance for sea and airfreight, and it's best to take full advantage of any airfreight allowance for essentials needed right away.

 E-commerce has also grown as a strong industry in India, and shipping and delivery costs may be charged for buying goods from outside the country.
 Be sure to check all related fees, whether bringing in old items or buying new ones online from outside of India.